dtkerns/d2/readme.md

 # Community guidelines

-To contrubute to D2, please submit your request on github or contact the authors/maintainers
+To contribute to D2, please submit your request on github or contact the authors/maintainers

 # Functionality documentation

-see readme.txt
+see step-by-step.md